-This is a recipe for caramel Crispix with homemade caramel sauce drizzled over the top.
+This is a recipe for caramel Crispix with homemade caramel sauce mixed in.
 It’s the perfect no-bake dessert!

 Caramel Crispix is so delicious and addicting!

 It’s the perfect snack to serve for holiday family get-togethers, and work parties, packaged as a Valentine’s Day treat for your sweetheart, kids to take to school, a snack for the Superbowl, or enjoying on movie night with family.
 They will all love it!

 It makes a decent big batch to share.
 My in-laws love it when I make it for holiday gifts.

 Want more fall desserts?
 Check out these fun fall cupcakes!

 Ingredients for Caramel Crispix